InstaPy/InstaPy/DOCUMENTATION.md

  If set to `True` InstaPy will simulate watching the stories (you won't see it in the browser), we just send commands to Instagram saying we have watched the stories.
  If set to `False` Instapy will perform the exact same action as a human user (clicking on stories, waiting until watching finishes, etc...)

+  Please note: on very small setups or if running on platform that cannot see videos, you will get stuck trying to watch the video.
+  Recommended mode for those setups is `simulate=True`

 ### Watch stories by Tags

 Will watch up to 20 stories published with specified tags.